Skip to content

 Disclaimer

 All data, research, facts, and figures have been taken from reputable sources and government data that was accurate at the time of writing.
-Any information featured in this guide should not be relied on or regarded as an authoritative statement of law.
+Any information featured in this guide should not be relied on or regarded as an authoritative statement of law and none of the content constitutes regulated advice.
 While we aim to ensure that all information is accurate, we make no representations about the suitability or reliability with respect to the website as well as any products, information, or services that are featured on the website.
 Mortgage criteria, policies, and interest rates change regularly and vary depending on the lender and type of mortgage you have.
 You should speak directly to your mortgage lender for clarification.
 It should be noted that your home may be repossessed if you cannot keep up with your mortgage payments.